zenparsing/zen-observable/README.md

 });
 ```

 Subscribes to the observable.
-If the `observer` argument is provided, it must be either a function or an object.
 Observer objects may have any of the following methods:

-- `start(subscription)` Receives the subscription object during initialization.
 - `next(value)` Receives the next value of the sequence.
 - `error(exception)` Receives the terminating error of the sequence.
 - `complete()` Called when the stream has completed successfully.